tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 NUM_DIGITS = 10
 inp = [Value(0, (), "input") for _ in range(NUM_PIXELS)]
 exp = [Value(0, (), "input") for _ in range(NUM_DIGITS)]
-out = model(inp)  # create the compile-time Value graph (with contains garbage data since inp is garbage input) loss = compute_loss(out, exp)
+out = model(inp)  # create the compile-time Value graph
+loss = compute_loss(out, exp)

 gen_set_input(inp)
 ```

-Note that we are not actually using the `data` or `grad` fields in any of the
+Note that the `data` or `grad` fields of each `Value` node contain garbage data
-input, output, or loss `Value`s that get created at compile-time.
-We just use
-them for their graph structure.
+since `inp` and `exp` are arbitrarily chosen.
+However, the generated C code does
+not actually use these Python values.
+All we care about is the graph structure
+represented by the `_op` and `_prev` fields.

 In order to use this C code from Python, we'll have to make a Python C
 extension using the C-API.